 2. RRS Discovery

 If you’re into history, RRS Discovery is the perfect place to look.
 This is the ship that Captain Scott sailed on during his famous Antarctic expedition.
-Located at Discovery Point, this beautifully restored vessel tells the gripping tale of exploration, endurance, and scientific discovery.
-With interactive exhibits and immersive captivating experiences for visitors of all ages.
+Located at Discovery Point, visitors can explore this beautifully restored vessel to learn the gripping tale of exploration, endurance, and scientific discovery.
+Interactive exhibits offer immersive experiences for all ages.

 3. Verdant Works

 If you wish to learn more about the history of Dundee, you must go to the Verdant Works Museum.
-The city was once renowned for its “jute, jam, and journalism,” and this museum brings the jute industry to life.
+Dundee once earned fame for its ‘jute, jam, and journalism,’ and this museum brings the jute industry to life for visitors.
 You can also take tours of interactive exhibits and see working machinery that shows how the industry built the city’s economy and workforce.
 It’s a great way to go back in time and learn about Dundee’s industrial heritage.

 4. Broughty Castle and Museum

 For those seeking a mixture of history and stunning scenery, Broughty Castle and Museum is a gem.
-Located alongside the River Tay, this 16th-century castle gives some insight into Dundee’s history, from the defensive nature of its past to tales of defence along the coast.
-Inside, you’ll find exhibits ranging from local history to natural heritage, making it a fascinating stop for anyone interested in Dundee’s rich legacy.
-As you explore the castle, don’t forget to enjoy the breathtaking views of the river and coastline.
+Located alongside the River Tay near Broughty Ferry Beach, this 16th-century castle gives some insight into Dundee’s history, from the defensive nature of its past to coastal defence tales.
+Inside, exhibits showcase local history and natural heritage, offering a fascinating experience for anyone interested in Dundee’s rich legacy.
+And as you wander around, don’t miss the breathtaking views of the river and coastline.

 5. The Howff Cemetery

 For history lovers, The Howff Cemetery is a must-visit place.
 It’s an ancient burial ground that dates all the way back to the 16th century and is full of intricately carved tombstones.
-It’s not just a cemetery, though—it gives you a real sense of Dundee’s past.
+This cemetery also immerses you in Dundee’s past, offering a real sense of the city’s history.
 Plus, it’s a peaceful spot for a reflective walk, so it’s perfect if you want to take your time and soak in the eerie charm of the place.

 6. DC Thomson History

 DC Thomson History is a must-visit for comic enthusiasts.
 Known for publishing iconic British comics like The Beano and The Dandy, the company has had a huge influence on the UK’s comic culture.
-Founded in the 19th century, DC Thomson diversified into newspapers and magazines, leaving behind a legacy in media.
+DC Thomson, founded in the 19th century, expanded into newspapers and magazines and created a lasting media legacy.
 Revisiting its past gives an interesting perspective into how Dundee influenced the world of publishing.
 Whether you’re a lifelong fan of these classic comics or simply curious about their origins, this is a great stop to dive into the city’s media impact!

 Nature & Scenic Spots